 (photo by Patrick Ibarra 2011)

 Mark Onspaugh is a native Californian who grew up on a steady diet of horror, science fiction and DC Comics.
-He's a proud member of the Horror Writers Association and the International Thriller Writers association, and has published over 3 dozen short stories in the past few years.
+He's a proud member of the Horror Writers Association and the International Thriller Writers association, and has published dozens of short stories in the past few years.
 In addition to the produced film Kill Katie Malone, he has several other screenplays in various stages of development, and was also one of the writers of the cult favorite “Flight of the Living Dead”.